lucadt/lucadt.github.io/index.md

 ---

 ### [](#header-3) About
+__I'm currently looking for new research oppurtunities in industry or in academia!__

 I am a Post-Doc at the [Laboratory for Software Technology](http://www.lst.inf.ethz.ch)-Institute of Computer Systems, of ETH Zurich.
 My main research interests are program analysis and program synthesis for automatic performance anomalies detection.

 I hold a Ph.D.
 (2018) from ETH Zurich (under the supervision of Prof. Thomas Gross), a MSc. degree (2010) from the University of Lugano (USI), and a BSc. degree (2008) from the  University of Applied Sciences of Southern Switzerland (SUPSI).